 Usually the business owner, employer, landlord, or anyone with control over the premises.

-Q. How can businesses ensure compliance with fire safety regulations?
+Q. How can businesses ensure compliance with regulations?

 - Maintain clear escape routes.